novatr9/SEM_PGS/MoBA_chronicles.md

 Eivind sent us our norsk credentials through WHatsapp and [Xuanyu](Xuanyu.Lyu@colorado.edu) and I got access to the TSD portal (through which we access sensitive data hosted by UiO), but no data to be seen anywhere. \
 To connect remotly, download [VMware Horizon Client](https://my-horizon.vmware.com/portal/webclient/index.html).
 In the set up, the server to add is view.tsd.usit.no \
 For more info, got to the UiO TSD help [page](https://www.uio.no/english/services/it/research/sensitive-data/help/project-access.html) \
+We are access the project/ room p805 \
 NOTE: the remote desktop has a scandinavian keyboard so when thinking of a password keep that in mind.
 For example, the sign "@" cannot be typed from a US keyboard.

 ## 19.11.2023